oriolnunez/rubot_mecanum_ws/Documentation/1_rubot_model&control1.md

 > Gazebo colors:
 > - are defined at the end of URDF file
 >- have a specific "Gazebo/Color" names
+>- You can find the list of available Gazebo colors in: http://wiki.ros.org/simulator_gazebo/Tutorials/ListOfMaterials
 ```xml
   <gazebo reference="upper_left_wheel">
     <material>Gazebo/Grey</material>